joshbegley/nyt-latest/README.md

 `The magazine’s Ethicist columnist on whether to honor a dead writer’s wishes.`\
 https://nytimes.com/2024/05/15/magazine/garcia-marquez-manuscript-ethics.html

-**Billionaire Frank McCourt Mounts Bid to Buy TikTok**\
+**The Billionaire Frank McCourt Mounts Bid to Buy TikTok**\
-`Frank McCourt, a longtime critic of the way tech companies use data, sees acquiring TikTok as a chance to create an “alternative to the current internet.”`\
+`Mr. McCourt, a longtime critic of the way tech companies use data, sees acquiring TikTok as a chance to create an “alternative to the current internet.”`\
 https://nytimes.com/2024/05/15/business/frank-mccourt-tiktok-bid.html

 **A Leading Free Expression Group Is Roiled by Dissent Over Gaza**\